Furmi37/Example-exercise/README.md

 - Maven

 ### How to run project in MacOs Terminal
-- when we have installed Maven on our computer we need to open Terminal
+- When we have installed Maven on our computer we need to open Terminal,
-- Enter a file where we have our project named 'Remintly-exercise'
+- Enter a file where we have our project named 'Remintly-exercise',
 - Then in our command line we need to write:
 ```
  remintly-exercise % mvn compile